Free Christmas tree disposal available through Jan. 16

 CITY OF HAYS

-Citizens are encouraged to bring Christmas trees to the free disposal site located north of the Public Works building at 1002 Vine Street.
+Citizens are encouraged to bring used, live Christmas trees to the free disposal site located north of the Public Works building at 1002 Vine Street.
 This area is right next to the bathrooms at Speier ball fields.
 Place the trees inside the orange snow fence area.
+Signs will be posted.